VardhanSuroshi/VLSI-ASIC-Design-Flow/README.md

 - **Timing Analysis:** Accounting for gate delays and optimizing paths to meet timing requirements.

-- **Verification and Iteration:** Repeating synthesis and verification stages until design meets all goals.
+- **Verification and Iteration:** Repeating synthesis and verification stages until the design meets all goals.

 - **Tool Dependence:** Utilizing EDA tools for logic synthesis with algorithms and heuristics.
 ---